MohammedHaque55/hello-world/README.md

 # Test1

-CMCS 110 GitHub assignment Haque, Mohammed.
+CMSC 110 GitHub assignment Haque, Mohammed.
 This is my private repository in GitHub.